Data Protection: Privacy, Identity Theft and Cybersecurity

 In the past several years regulatory scrutiny of data protection has expanded from basic issues of privacy, to requirements for dealing with identity theft, to detailed assessments of firm-wide cybersecurity.
 Advisers and brokers are now facing the reality of continually reassessing their efforts to prevent, detect, and respond to a constantly-changing risk.

 Investment advisers and broker-dealers cannot conduct business without gathering and maintaining customer information.
-Federal and state regulators are mandating strict controls and procedures to help ensure that this information does not fall into the wrong hands.
-In its examinations, SEC staff focuses heightened attention on a firm’s information security or “safeguarding” controls for protecting client information.
-Businesses must also be aware of the increasingly strict state laws setting minimum criteria for information security.
+Federal and state regulators are mandating strict controls and procedures to help ensure that this information is not compromised.
+Regulatory examination priorities continue to focus heightened attention on a firm’s information security or “safeguarding” controls for protecting customer information.
+Firms must also be aware of the increasingly strict state laws setting minimum criteria for information security and breach response.

-The SEC and CFTC have followed FINRA in adopting identity theft red flags rules applicable to regulated entities.
-Certain investment advisers may be subject to these rules depending on the type of authority they are provided by their individual clients or private fund investors.
+The SEC, CFTC, and FINRA have adopted identity theft red flags rules applicable to regulated entities.
+Certain investment advisers may be subject to these rules depending on the type of authority assigned to them by their individual clients or private fund investors.
 Covered firms are required to adopt policies and procedures for detection of and response to identity theft.

-This seminar is designed to help you understand what the regulators are expecting firms to do and to give your firm the tools to effectively design and implement an information security program.
+This seminar is designed to help you understand what the regulators are expecting firms to do and provide tools to effectively design and implement an information security program.
 Expert instructors will discuss the core principles of privacy, identity theft and cybersecurity to increase preparedness and help firms map policies and procedures to their particular risk profile.

 Topics to be discussed include: